mematron/Arminta/README.md

 - **High-Level Agent**: A reinforcement learning controller manages cognitive focus, selecting which mode to enter based on current emotional state and performance targets.
 - **Low-Level Engine**: A causal graph engine manages specific system interventions, drawing on learned confidence estimates and the poison registry to avoid harmful actions.

 The two loops are deliberately separated.
-Long-term strategy doesn't interfere with per-step intervention.
+Long-term strategy does not interfere with per-step intervention.

 ```mermaid
 graph TD